Snowflake

 For connecting to Source Snowflake server, you can choose between two methods for an authenticated connection:

-For connecting to Snowflake via basic username and password authentication, you have two options:
+To connect to Snowflake using basic username and password authentication, you have three options:

 You can also specify your credentials in plain form in the connection configuration file like the sample below: